 It’s been a long time since Mercedes built a genuinely class-leading SUV – but that could be about to change with the arrival of the new M-Class.
 Its refinement and off-road ability impressed us in Europe, but how will the car fare on tougher UK roads?

 Outside, it looks imposing, with an AMG styling pack that includes side skirts and 19-inch alloys as standard.
-It’s also longer and wider than before, so it matches rivals such as the BMW X5 and Porsche Cayenne for road presence.
+It’s also longer and wider than before, so it matches rivals such as the BMW X5 and Porsche Cayenne

 In addition, the luxurious interior feels much smarter and better built than the outgoing model’s.
 A long list of standard equipment includes climate control, sat-nav and durable artificial leather upholstery.